awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/troubleshooting.md

 If the data\-freshness metric isn't being emitted, this means that there is no active delivery for the delivery stream\.
 This happens when data delivery is completely blocked or when there's no incoming data\.

 If the data\-freshness metric is constantly increasing, this means that data delivery is falling behind\.
 This can happen for one of the following reasons\.
 + The destination can't handle the rate of delivery\.
 If Kinesis Data Firehose encounters transient errors due to high traffic, then the delivery might fall behind\.
-This can happen for destinations other than Amazon S3 \(it can happen for Amazon Elasticsearch Service, Amazon Redshift, or Splunk\)\.
+This can happen for destinations other than Amazon S3 \(it can happen for OpenSearch Service, Amazon Redshift, or Splunk\)\.
 Ensure that your destination has enough capacity to handle the incoming traffic\.
 + The destination is slow\.
 Data delivery might fall behind if Kinesis Data Firehose encounters high latency\.
 Monitor the destination's latency metric\.
 + The Lambda function is slow\.
 This might lead to a data delivery rate that is less than the data ingestion rate for the delivery stream\.
 If possible, improve the efficiency of the Lambda function\.
 For instance, if the function does network IO, use multiple threads or asynchronous IO to increase parallelism\.
 Also, consider increasing the memory size of the Lambda function so that the CPU allocation can increase accordingly\.
 This might lead to faster Lambda invocations\.
 For information about configuring Lambda functions, see [Configuring AWS Lambda Functions](https://docs.aws.amazon.com/lambda/latest/dg/resource-model.html)\.
 + There are failures during data delivery\.
 For information about how to monitor errors using Amazon CloudWatch Logs, see [Monitoring Kinesis Data Firehose Using CloudWatch Logs](monitoring-with-cloudwatch-logs.md)\.